-What are the Potential Pitfalls? – You'd be surprised at how many pieces go into the whole of making up a peacock bass trip.
+What are the Potential Pitfalls? – You'd be surprised at how many pieces go into the whole of making up an Amazon fishing trip.
+It basically means providing an island of civilization in the middle of the world’s largest wilderness while productively catching exotic fishes.
 This is why it's critically important for your peace of mind, safety and satisfaction that you book with an operation that controls all aspects of its trips; no disengagement between the provider and the seller, no fuzzy space where excuses can be made or fingers can be pointed!
 With Acute Angling, you have a single, professional corporation that controls its calendar, its protocols and its delivery.
 We are an integrated company that owns, operates, outfits and organizes its trips; we sell it — we implement it — no one in between; no pitfalls, no excuses, no unhappiness!
 Let's look at some of the dangers of dealing with secondary and tertiary trip vendors who do not control the product they sell.

 Fishing for the wrong species - There are currently 15 different recognized species of peacock bass, but there has been a tremendous amount of misinformation and misidentification regarding these fishes.
 Be careful, only one species is the giant target of trophy anglers!
 Although all are commonly known as peacock bass, only one species, Cichla temensis, achieves the enormous size and delivers the spine-tingling power that so much has been written about.
 This is the first piece of critical information for prospective anglers; know precisely what fish you’re after.
 You cannot find giant peacock bass in Peru, Ecuador, Guyana, Hawaii, Panama, Florida, Thailand or Malaysia.
 To experience the true power and ferocious nature of the giant peacock bass, there is no shortcut that bypasses the Amazon.

 Going to the wrong place!
 Peacock bass in other regions may differ greatly from those in lowlands Brazilian Amazon blackwaters.
 Only here does Cichla temensis, the giant Amazon peacock, reach sizes approaching 30 pounds, while other species in other regions typically yield 2 to 8 pound fish, with specimens rarely reaching double digits.
-The fabled 20 pounder is only found in the central Amazon lowlands.
+The fabled 20-pounder is only found in the central Amazon lowlands.
+Cichla temensis simply isn’t found in rivers on the periphery such as the Marmelos (Cichla pinima), Novo Aripuana or Xingu.
 The fishing experience can also be as different as the fishes.
 It’s hard to compare fishing in a pristine Amazon wilderness to casting in a reservoir in the shadow of the Amazon's biggest city.
 Other countries can bring problems also.
 Venezuela is not all that friendly to Americans these days and they don't protect their fish.
 Columbia has a few good fisheries, but they are poorly accessible to foreign anglers and can present their own complications.
 In today’s world, Brazil is far and away the best choice.

 Getting Cancelled - Trip sellers who do not control the operations they sell may often find themselves in a bind due to terms and conditions imposed on them by trip providers.
 Minimum group sizes are not always met, or providers find a seller that is providing a better deal or more volume; these factors can pull the rug from under a second or third tier seller, leaving you with a cancelled trip, or worse yet, a lost investment.
 We've rescued many an angler with a vacation scheduled, a plane ticket in hand and no trip to be had!
 Don't let this be you!